Mon 14 July 2025

 There's a neat animation that can help visualise b-trees: https://btree.app/

-Partition Indexes
+Partial Indexes

 We can optimise the indexes we create by understanding usage patterns and having some intuition about the system and the business.
-One such optimisation is the use of partition indexes, these are handy when you have a large table but only a subset of the data is used most frequently.
+One such optimisation is the use of partial indexes, these are handy when you have a large table but only a subset of the data is used most frequently.

 As an example, we can imagine an online order system, it's quite likely that once an order is fulfilled the status transitions to "complete" and this order isn't likely to be accessed as frequently as the orders that are still in progress.
 We can partition our index so that it contains only unfulfilled orders which will be a significantly smaller portion of our overall orders.